published Tuesday, February 8, 2011

-If the facades seem little breakthroughs in all, it is that the light comes mainly from above.
-Invisible down or across, boxes monumental radiate light overhead light double height room stays, without removing any of their privacy desired.
-The contrast between the outside and the inside is stunning.
-As in the medinas, austerity external leaves little suspect generosity of natural lighting homes or livability roofs.
+If the facades seem little breakthroughs across is that the light comes mainly from above.
+Invisible from below or in front, light boxes monumental radiate light overhead double height floor stays, without removing their desired privacy.
+The contrast between the outside and inside is stunning.
+As in the medinas, the austerity of the exterior leaves little suspecting the generosity of the natural illumination of the houses or the habitability of roofs.

-The use of simple and economical materials has developed generous interior space for a modest budget.
+The use of simple and economical materials has developed generous interior spaces for a modest budget.

 Photographs: Bigoni and Mortemard

-Discover the Congress Centre Rouen et bank Crédit Maritime Agency by Bigoni-Mortemard.
+Also try the Rouen Congress Centre et Banking Agency of Crédit Maritime by Bigoni-Mortemard.